Skip to main content

 • Accuracy: The system captures all relevant partner activities.

-• Granularity: It tracks specific actions, not just final sales.
+• Granularity: Tracking specific actions, not just final sales, is a core principle.

 • Actionability: Data helps improve partner enablement and strategies.